themaxdavitt/website/content/blog/do-math-with-bsd-date.md

 ]
 +++

-Today I learned how to do math with BSD's `date` command (on macOS) so I could set start and end dates for budget forecasts in [my accounting tool](https://hledger.org) based on when I get paid.
+Today I learned how to do math with BSD's `date` command (on macOS) so I could set start and end dates for budget forecasts in [my accounting tool of choice](https://hledger.org) based on when I get paid.
 I'm going to walk you through the script I wrote since I think it serves as a good example on how to use `date`'s adjustment option (`-v`) to do that.

 <!--more-->